yym68686/Markdown-i18n/README.md

 # Markdown-i18n

-Add i18n support to any markdown document, supporting translation from any language to any language.

 [English](README.md) | [Chinese](README_CN.md)

+Every time I update the project documentation, maintaining two or more versions in different languages is really painful.
+So, I wrote a script to help me update multi-language README documents.
+I hope to write the documentation in my native language and translate it into any other language while keeping the document format unchanged.
+Markdown-i18n solves these pain points.

+## Features

+- Add i18n support to any markdown document, supporting translation from any language to any language.
+- Perfectly follow the format of the original document.
+- At the same time, ensure the translation is authentic and accurate.
+- Efficient translation.

 ## User Guide